nikarichardson/CSCI393/dungeon/README.md

 This dungeon has rooms and exits.
 You can <i>spawn</i> a monster, <i>place</i>  loot, <i>take</i>  loot, and engage in combat with the monsters inside the dungeon.
 Users with a shovel in their inventory can <i>dig</i>  rooms.
 There are <b>6</b> Guilds, <b>16</b> states, <b>6</b> classes,<b>5</b> skills, <b>40+</b> monsters and <b>50+</b> items.
 Choosing a skill provides a temporary boost to your stats during the battle, and this boost is increased by 5% for every experience (exp) point you have.
 Similarly, the weapons you choose to equip provide a boost to your character.

-`Monsters:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, giant-ant 🐜 ,bat 🦇,slime, snake🐍, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost,taco 🌮,fairy🧚‍, dragon 🐉, dinosaur-of-yore 🦕, bee-of-disproportionate-size 🐝, mostly-friendly-wolf 🐺, pineapple 🍍, kleptomaniac-squirrel-of-doom 🐿, the-great-mage 🧙‍♂️ apprentice 🧙‍♀️, merman 🧜, mermaid 🧜‍♀️, elf 🧝, unicorn 🦄 owl 🦉, whale 🐳, dolphin 🐬, magical-fish-out-of-water 🐟, blowfish 🐡, octopus 🐙, caterpillar-of-phenomenal-power 🐛
+`Monsters:` minotaur, orc, plant, rat, ogre, scorpion, skeleton, giant-ant🐜 ,bat🦇,slime, snake🐍, succubus, werewolf, zombie, skeleton, vampire, chimera, cerberus, spider, ghost,taco 🌮,fairy🧚‍, dragon 🐉, dinosaur-of-yore🦕, bee-of-disproportionate-size🐝, mostly-friendly-wolf🐺, pineapple🍍, kleptomaniac-squirrel-of-doom🐿, the-great-mage 🧙‍♂️ apprentice 🧙‍♀️, merman 🧜, elf🧝, unicorn🦄 owl 🦉, whale🐳, dolphin🐬, magical-fish-out-of-water 🐟, blowfish 🐡, octopus 🐙, caterpillar-of-phenomenal-power🐛 zombie🧟, monarch-butterfly🦋, evil-shrimp🦐, alien🛸, time⏱, bad-weather⛈, god-of-north-wind 🌬, umbrella🌂, fire🔥, jack-o-lantern🎃
-zombie🧟, monarch-butterfly 🦋, evil-shrimp 🦐, alien 🛸, time ⏱, bad-weather ⛈, god-of-north-wind 🌬, umbrella 🌂, fire 🔥, jack-o-lantern 🎃

-`Loot/Items:` plain-chest, golden-chest, steel-chest, mini-chest mana-crystal, pick-axe, potion, blue-book 📘, green-book 📗, orange-book 📙, tome 📖, ring, herb, shield, crystal, crown-of-awesome 👑, apple 🍎, beer 🥃, ramen 🍜, ISS 🛰 (the international
- space station), tent ⛺️, crystal-ball 🔮,portal 🌀, flower 🌸, wheat 🌾, herb 🌿, mushroom 🍄, tulip 🌷, beer 🥃,
-candle 🕯, bed 🛌, revival-dove 🕊, shell 🐚, grapes 🍇,  banana 🍌, lemon 🍋, watermelon 🍉, peach 🍑
-cherry 🍒, strawberry 🍓, kiwi 🥝, corn 🌽, popcorn 🍿, chinese-takeout 🥡, salt-and-straw-icecream 🍨, grandma's-pie 🥧
-honey 🍯, tea 🍵, wine 🍷, amphora-of-the-ancients 🏺, the-world 🌍, volcanic-mountain 🌋, paradise-island 🏝,
-Athens 🏛 , the-american-dream 🏠, the-Federal-Reserve 🏦, hospital 🏥, statue-of-liberty 🗽, money-bag 💰
+`Loot/Items:` plain-chest, golden-chest, steel-chest, mini-chest mana-crystal, pick-axe, potion, blue-book📘, green-book📗, orange-book📙, tome 📖, ring, herb, shield, crystal, crown-of-awesome👑, apple🍎, beer🥃, ramen🍜, ISS🛰 (the international space station), tent⛺️, crystal-ball🔮,portal🌀, flower🌸, wheat🌾, herb🌿, mushroom🍄, tulip🌷, beer🥃, candle🕯, bed🛌, revival-dove 🕊, shell 🐚, grapes 🍇,  banana 🍌, lemon 🍋, watermelon 🍉, peach🍑 cherry🍒, strawberry 🍓, kiwi🥝, corn🌽, popcorn 🍿, chinese-takeout 🥡, salt-and-straw-icecream🍨, grandma's-pie 🥧 honey🍯, tea🍵, wine🍷, amphora-of-the-ancients🏺, the-world🌍, volcanic-mountain🌋, paradise-island🏝, Athens🏛 , the-american-dream🏠, the-Federal-Reserve🏦, hospital🏥, statue-of-liberty🗽, money-bag💰

 `Weapons:` sword, pick-axe,bow 🏹 ,dagger🗡,spear,claw,crossbow, hammer 🔨, wand

-`Guilds:`  Guild-of-Mages, Guild-of-The-Dark-Arts 👾, Guild-of-Chronic-Procrastinators, Guild-of-the-Learned, Guild-of-the-Ancients (a *secret* guild), Guild-of-Champions 🏆 (a *secret* guild)
+`Guilds:`  Guild-of-Mages, Guild-of-The-Dark-Arts👾, Guild-of-Chronic-Procrastinators, Guild-of-the-Learned, Guild-of-the-Ancients (a *secret* guild), Guild-of-Champions🏆 (a *secret* guild)

 `Classes:`  hero, warrior, mage, priest, scholar, necromancer

 `Skills:` attack, guard, double-attack,triple-attack,heal

-`States:`  knockout 😖, rage 😡, confusion 😖, fear 😱, asleep 😴, immortal 😎, blind 😵, normal, dead 🤯
+`States:`  knockout😖, rage 😡, confusion 😖, fear 😱, asleep😴, immortal😎, blind😵, normal, dead🤯 extremely-intellectual🧐, unbearably-cool🤠, sick🤒, cat😼, not-ready-for-adult-life🧖‍♀️, snail🐌, on-spring-break🍹
-extremely-intellectual 🧐, unbearably-cool 🤠, sick 🤒, cat 😼, not-ready-for-adult-life 🧖‍♀️, snail 🐌, on-spring-break 🍹

 Items include their possible uses in the description.
-As an example, you can read a `green-book` 📗,`blue-book`📘, or `orange-book` 📙 to increase your player skills.
-Eating an `apple` 🍎 increases your health.
+As an example, you can read a `green-book`📗,`blue-book`📘, or `orange-book`📙 to increase your player skills.
+Eating an `apple`🍎 increases your health.
 See full documentation of item and monster databases below.

 Rooms are connected to each other by exits.
 An exit from a room has a direction, which can be any single word, but should be something that